You understand that the equipment you have on your job site is highly valuable and so do criminals in your area.

 Also, consider how easily your equipment can be moved away from the job site.
 Excavators, for example, are difficult to maneuver, which may be one reason they only account for 4% of equipment thefts.

-Equipment thieves are most likely to be active during the summer months, and at night.
-During these periods of time, take time to review all prevention methods in place, and consider which areas may need more attention during those potential peak times of theft.
+Equipment thieves are typically most active during the summer months and at night.
+Take time to review all prevention methods in place and consider which areas may need more attention during those potential peak times of theft.

 Criminals tend to prefer working in the shadows.
 Installing security lighting throughout your jobsite can deter thieves.
 There are a few options for doing this.
 Motion sensor lighting puts a spotlight on unexpected movement on your jobsite.
 This will alert you to suspicious activity, and could potentially scare off criminals.